 Interview starts: 16:17

-At his alma mater, Kendall College in Chicago, Lulay created and implemented the curricula for the first-time, intensive culinary classes for the new BA in Culinary Arts, spanning the Cuisines of Asia, the Mediterranean and Latin America.
-He then went on to blend his global exposure to food with traditional French- Mediterranean method and technique to reflect current trends in food as the Chef Instructor at the Chicago Tribune 3 star Dining Room at Kendall College.
+He then went on to blend his global exposure to food with traditional French- Mediterranean methods and techniques to reflect current trends in food as the Chef Instructor at the Chicago Tribune 3-star Dining Room at his alma mater Kendall College in Chicago.

-Lulay went on to serve as the Department Chef at the School of Hospitality and Tourism Management at Purdue University where he oversaw foodservice, operationally and academically at the Purdue campus while also serving as the chef for the president of the university.
-At Purdue, Chef Lulay focused on hospitality education and sustainable initiatives for the department and the community with relationships with local farms and other departments.
-As faculty he also taught international Cuisine and Culture classes that study abroad each year.
+Lulay went on to serve as the Department Chef at the School of Hospitality and Tourism Management at Purdue University where he oversaw foodservice, operationally and academically at the Purdue campus while also serving as the chef for the president of the university. .
+As faculty, he also taught international Cuisine and Culture classes that study abroad each year.

 Chris Pappas attended Purdue University, one of the top restaurant management schools in the country, and partook in some unforgettable internships during his time there.
 It was during this time that he fell in love with the kitchen and decided to continue his education in culinary arts at the Culinary Institute of America (Hyde Park New York).